plavy/vd/README.md

 The project is written in plain HTML and JavaScript.

-Open `index.html` in your web browser.
+To run the project, simply open `index.html` in your web browser.

 ## Visualizations